mampersat/minions/esp8266/strip/README.md

 Had problem last night getting things to sleep - frustrating Still some hanging problems when the C&C service goes offline... was running on desktop which would sleep.
 Dockerized and moved to pi - which makes it difficult to update that code.
 Need to get better at deploying dockerized services

+### 2019-11-23
+Things mostly still suck... got the flask based web backend working, whish makes it clear how much it suckes 192.168.1.139: Impish - always blue, annoying and have to unplug at night 192.168.1.116: Impish - Suzy's laundry stuff keeps breaking this 192.168.1.190: Impish
+192.168.1.210: Makes requests every 10min or so, can't connect though 192.168.1.119: Champ - but requires USB connection etc

+Concered IP addresses might be changing during downtime...
+See requests from 192.168.1.144 - can webrepl but can't cause it to disconnect

+Guess I gotta start surveying the entire fleet and tracking problems...
+#1: Master Left
+Was flashing blue - couldn't do anything but unplug Discovered it had a different IP address, was 192.168.139, but DHCP gave it 192.168.1.144 Linksys DHCP did NOT have .139 reserved... so I reserved 144 Added to Makefile
+Updating flask app requires downtime (not gonna do CI/CD here) Investigating how working devices (144/119) respond.
+What state they end up in

+# 2019-12-09
+Still a bunch of SUCK - it was 100% working on friday night, now I'm giving up on control and just want a single pattern everywhere

+Cut G and D out for desk testing

+Both power supply ground wires are melted

+# 2019-12-10
+Theory = wrong guage wires from power supply
+Wired power supply directly to D, put back in 4 spot

+# 2019-12-14
+Rewired
+Power strip soldered directly to ESP8266 in all 4 Wired Strips to DuPont connectors on 2